.

 dominion.noun,.plural.dominions

-a dominion is an area of land in which slaves, the dominated.minions reside, thinking they are in freeness because of their brainwashing (the previously, but no more, dominated minions in India and elsewhere by the British Empire); an area of control or under the exercise of control and authority; a territory or sphere of influence or control
+a dominion is an area of land in which slaves, the dominated.minions, reside under those controlling them, while they stupidly think they are in freeness and this because they have been brainwashed (the previously, but no more, dominated minions in India and elsewhere by the British Empire); an area of control (the land a controlling government uses) or under the exercise of control and authority; a territory or sphere of influence or control

 deoxyribose.noun,.plural.deoxyribose